DazzlingFugu/ember-cli-embedded/README.md

 Makes it easier to embed your Ember application in another (non-Ember) app.

-This addon gives you more control over how and when your Ember app will boot and also allows to add/override some configuration, so that the Ember app can boot with some context-dependent config.
+This addon gives you more control over how and when your Ember app will boot and also allows to add/override some configuration so that the Ember app can boot with some context-dependent config.

 We found it especially useful, for example, when migrating an existing app to Ember part by part.

 ## Compatibility

 * Ember.js v3.28 or above
 * Ember CLI v3.28 or above